 Dr. Long has published multiple articles and textbook chapters on reproductive disorders and served as ad hoc editor for Fertility and Sterility.

 Dr. Long is sensitive to couples’ emotional needs having first-hand experience with infertility.
 He and his wife, Debora, had their daughter Lucy as a result of in vitro fertilization and ICSI at the ART Fertility Program.
-He currently serves as the Director of Infertility Services at the ART Fertility Program of Alabama.

 Michael C. Allemand, M.D., Director of Infertility Program, joined the ART Fertility Program of Alabama in July 2006.
 He is Board Certified in Obstetrics and Gynecology and the Subspecialty Board of Reproductive Endocrinology/Infertility.
 Originally from Texas, he received his medical degree from Texas A&M University in 1999 where he graduated with honors.
 Dr. Allemand was elected to the Alpha Omega Alpha honor medical society in his fourth year of medical school, and continued at Texas A&M for residency training in Obstetrics and Gynecology at Scott & White Memorial Hospital, serving as chief resident during his fourth year of residency.
 Upon completion of his residency in 2003, Dr. Allemand and his family moved to Rochester, MN, to begin a three year fellowship in Reproductive Endocrinology at the Mayo Clinic.